rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-09-29-8da750128dc77ba9-general-remittance-order-dated-29092025-in-recovery-certificate-no4523-of-2022-i.md

 source: sebi
 stocks: []
 tags:
+- demand-notice
-- recovery-certificate
+- enforcement
 - investor-grievances
-- enforcement-action
-- remittance-order
 - nimbus-industries
+- recovery
 title: 'General Remittance Order dated 29.09.2025 in Recovery Certificate No.4523 of 2022 issued against Nimbus Industries Limited (PAN: AAACN2708B) in the matter of Non-redressal of investor grievances'